Skip to main content

 Back

-How to Perform - Neck Side Stretch
+How to Perform the Neck Side Stretch

 1. Sit or stand with a tall, neutral spine position, pulling your shoulders down and back away from your ears.